 Compare Car Insurance Rates

-It’s smart to compare car insurance rates once per year using a free comparison tool like Gabi or Insurify.
+It’s smart to compare car insurance rates once per year using a free comparison tool like Insurify.
 This tool uses your current auto insurance policy and compares rates from multiple insurers to find the best options with similar coverage.

 Your current auto insurance provider may even drop your coverage after your most recent accident.
 You have no choice but to switch providers in this instance.